 TechRadar’s review summary gives you all the key information you need for quick buying advice in 30 seconds - our usual full, in-depth review follows.

-It's these tricks, this attention to the minor details, that gives the MDR-1000X the edge on the QC35s when paired with a Sony cell phone – Sony's X-factor, the LDAC codec and DSEE HX software, converts uncompressed or lossless 44.1kHz/16bit files to near Hi-Res quality sound.
+It's attention to the minor details that gives the MDR-1000X the edge on the QC35s when paired with a Sony cell phone – Sony's X-factor, the LDAC codec and DSEE HX software, converts uncompressed or lossless 44.1kHz/16bit files to near Hi-Res quality sound.

-In short, these are active noise cancelling headphones that not only keep sound out really well, but make the audio coming through them sound even better.
+So these are a pair of active noise cancelling headphones that not only keep sound out really well, but make the audio coming through them sound a lot better.

 Who's it for and should you buy it?

-The Sony MDR-1000X Headphones are best suited for those constantly in airports or on long flights.
+The Sony MDR-1000X Headphones are best suited for those constantly on long flights and hanging out in airports waiting for them.
 They have excellent noise cancellation abilities that rival and in some ways surpass Bose.
 Little tricks like Quick Attention Mode are supremely handy while you're on the flight and their long battery life should be more than enough to get you across the Atlantic and back.

 The MDR-1000X are, in almost every sense of the word, a premium pair of headphones.
 The faux-leather earpads are extremely comfortable for extended periods of time, and Hi-Res Audio through LDAC make both lossless and lossy audio sound amazing.